HivemindTechnologies/coding-challenge/README.md

 # Hivemind's Coding Challenge

 Welcome to the Hivemind coding challenge.
-This challenge consists of the development a simple microservice (or function/lambda) and the deployment of the architecture in the cloud (e.g. AWS).
+This challenge consists of the development of a simple microservice (or cloud function/lambda) and the deployment of the architecture in the cloud (e.g. AWS).

 ## Story